okp4/nodejumper/README.md

 All the commands are divided by sections for better navigation.
 They already prepopulated with correct binary name, chain id and denom.
 If you want to find a specific command, there's a search bar which hides irrelevant results.
 We believe it makes your journey as a cosmos validator easy and enjoyable.

-Here's a quick tour around the page:
+Here's quick tour around the page:

 ![Cheat Sheet Tour](https://user-images.githubusercontent.com/27004732/181461297-7c313bed-d2ab-45bd-a38e-810886f4c6f9.gif)